 Condition-Condition is a situation that exists.
 The condition is determined and documented during the audit.
-Refer to GAS 6.26.
+Refer to Government Auditing Standards, paragraph 6.26.

 Effect-The effect or potential effect is the outcome or consequence resulting from the difference between the condition and the criteria.
-Refer to GAS 6.28.
+Refer to Government Auditing Standards, paragraph 6.28.

 Cause-The cause is the factor or factors responsible for the difference between the condition and the criteria and may also serve as a basis for recommendations for corrective actions.
-Refer to GAS 6.27.
+Refer to Government Auditing Standards, paragraph 6.27.

 Criteria-Criteria identify the required or desired state or expectation with respect to the program or operation.
-Refer to GAS 6.25.
+Refer to Government Auditing Standards, paragraph 6.25.